knorrie/network-examples/README.md

 ## Feedback, getting help

  * I'm very interested in feedback on the amount of time it takes to work through the tutorials.
 Since I wrote them, I cannot predict those, and it may provide useful information about reordering the pages if they're too long.
- * If you like IRC, try the `#bird` channel on Freenode.
+ * If you like IRC, try the `#bird` channel on Libera Chat.
 There's a bunch of friendly BIRD users in there that might help you with the BIRD configuration if you have questions.

 Hans van Kranenburg, `hans@knorrie.org`